-In June 2018 I was successful in beating thousands of other women to gain a place on the prestigious global Homeward Bound Programme.
+In June 2018 I was successful in beating hundreds of other women to gain a place on the prestigious global Homeward Bound Programme.
 I'll join 100 women from around the world on a 12 month leadership programme, finishing off with a 3 week intensive voyage to Antarctica - but I need you support to get there!

 What is Homeward Bound?